Ernesto905/Bottom-Up/README.md

 ## Overview

-Bottums Up is a single-page web application that allows users to construct a philosophical framework from the ground up.
+Bottoms Up is a single-page web application that allows users to construct a philosophical framework from the ground up.
 Users can choose from one of three branches of philosophy—Metaphysics, Epistemology, and Ethics—to begin their journey.
 The application guides users through a series of questions, offering real-time feedback and critiques through AI integration.

 ## Features